The Barking Lot

 Can your dog develop allergies?
 It’s a common question and the answer is most certainly, yes.
 If you notice your dog has a dry, irritated nose, or they are constantly licking at their paws, they might be suffering from allergies.
 Just like humans, dogs can be allergic to many different things within their environment.
-Some dogs are more sensitive than others, meaning you might have 3 dogs, and only one is allergic to the plastic food bowls.

 Once your dog develops sensitivity to an everyday substance their immune system kicks into overdrive trying to remove the toxin.
 An allergic reaction can be sparked through ingesting, inhaling, or direct contact.
 As a result, a whole host of possible side effects can impact your dog’s skin, digestion or respiratory system.